About

 • I provide tips on how to get the correct texture for each of the vegetable spreads.
 No runny, lumpy spreads.

 • I upgraded the recipe that I grew up with to make the fillings so much more flavorful here!
-The vegetable filling is buttery, flavorful, and delicious.
+The vegetable filling is buttery and flavorful.

 • They are the perfect finger food for any party!
 From birthday parties to cocktail parties, and family gatherings and potlucks.